cecid/hermes-docs/docs/source/quickstart.rst

       docker run --name h2o_app --link h2o_db:db -p 18080:8080 -d h2o/app:1.0

-Admin Page and Connect to Hermes API
+Admin page and connect to Hermes API
 ------------------------------------
 #.
 Once Hermes server is deployed, you should be able to login to Admin page of Hermes and start working with it.
    The URL is at ``http://localhost:18080/corvus/admin/home``